-HADM 4326 Hospital Operations
+HADM 4326 Hospital Operations Credit: 3 | Lecture: 3

 Concepts and methods needed to operate in a hospital.
 It will also provide an understanding of the impact of licensing, regulation, finance and billing, supply, operation, the different professions, risk management, compliance, engineering and physical plant, and labor relations activities in healthcare institutions, with an emphasis on organization, effectiveness, productivity and profitability.
+Prerequisites: HADM 3311 or equivalent.